distributed-text-services/specifications/Entry.md

 ## Vocabulary

-- Collection :
+- Collection : an identifiable aggregation of digital textual resources which has meaning in a specific research context.
-- Readable Collection :
+- Readable Collection : a Collection which represents an aggregation of readable text passages

 - Reference : Identifier of a citable node inside a readable collection

 ## Media Types